kavia-common/ai-copilot-web-application-4336-4290/README.md

 - The backend emits "data: <token>\n\n" chunks and terminates with "data: [DONE]\n\n".
 - The frontend stream parser:
-  - Accept: text/event-stream
+  - Sends Accept: text/event-stream
   - Accumulates chunks, splits by double-newline, reads "data:" lines
   - Calls onToken() per token, and onDone() when [DONE] is received
   - Falls back to non-stream JSON if resp.body is not a stream

 ## Notes and Assumptions

-- OPENAI_API_KEY must be set in backend .env.
+- OPENAI_API_KEY must be set in fastapi_backend/.env.
 - For cross-origin dev (3000 -> 8000), set:
   - fastapi_backend/.env: CORS_ORIGINS=http://localhost:3000
   - react_js_frontend/.env: REACT_APP_BACKEND_URL=http://localhost:8000
+- Include your preview URL when using a hosted preview:
+  - fastapi_backend/.env: CORS_ORIGINS=...,https://<your-preview-host>:3000
 - Database defaults to SQLite (app.db) created automatically.

 ## Troubleshooting

 - CORS errors:
-  - Ensure backend CORS_ORIGINS includes the exact frontend origin.
+  - Ensure backend CORS_ORIGINS includes the exact frontend origin (including scheme and port).
 - 500 "OPENAI_API_KEY is not configured":
   - Set OPENAI_API_KEY in fastapi_backend/.env and restart backend.
 - Streaming not working:
   - Check network tab for text/event-stream response.
-  - If your environment (proxy/CDN) buffers SSE, the client will still work with non-stream (set stream=false as a workaround).
+  - Some proxies/CDNs buffer SSE.
+The client automatically falls back to non-stream (set stream=false as a workaround).